 Burmese poems

 A group of Burmese poems joined the One World collection in 2012, rather later than most of the other languages.
-This coincided with the easing of army rule in Myanmar, and the consequent lifting of some of the nation’s publishing restrictions.
+This coincided with the (temporary, as things turned out) easing of army rule in Myanmar, and the consequent lifting of some of the nation’s publishing restrictions.
 The inclusion of Burmese poems also benefited from the publishing in the UK of a bilingual book of Burmese poetry called “Bones will Crow,” edited and translated by ko ko thett and James Byrne.
 The publishers were Arc Publications.
 For their help in my selection, thanks are due to everyone involved in the production of that book, and also to individuals working in the UK embassy in Rangoon, including Vicky Bowman, ex ambassador there.

 These are the Hands” by Michael Rosen